-About Carmen Hill, President, CitiHousing Real Estate Services
+About Carmen Hill, Adjunct Faculty, Real Estate Department

-She worked for the Real Estate Industries Division of CitiBank; the Real Estate Department of Prudential Insurance Company; and for Goldrich & Kest, a major builder of low income apartments.
-She developed awardwinning housing programs for the mentally ill homeless consumers of Tri-City Mental Health Center in Pomona and Portals Mental Health in Los Angeles.
-She assisted in developing the strategic plan and the operating policies and procedures for two nonprofit housing organizations: Housing with HEART, a newly formed nonprofit affiliate of Jamboree Housing and Irvine Housing Opportunities.
+She worked for the Real Estate Industries Division of CitiBank in New York City; the Real Estate Investment Department of Prudential Insurance Company; and for Goldrich & Kest, a major builder of low income apartments.
+She developed award-winning programs for the homeless mentally ill consumers of Tri-City Mental Health Center in Pomona and Portals Mental Health in Los Angeles.
+She assisted in developing the strategic plan and the operating policies and procedures for two nonprofit housing organization: Housing with HEART, a newly formed affiliate of Jamboree Housing in Irvine, and Irvine Housing Opportunities.

-She teaches real estate classes and workshops at Cerritos College in Norwalk and has conducted housing workshops at numerous conferences and community locations throughout California.
+She has been teaching real estate classes and workshops at Cerritos College since 2002.
+She has conducted workshops at numerous conferences and community locations throughout California.

 She can be reached at email@example.com or 323-291-2100 x2.